-Deemed interest in ordinary shares of the Director is of the same as disclosed under notes to the substantial shareholding and pursuant to Section 134 (12) (C) of the Companies (Amendment) Act, 2007.
+^{} Deemed interest in ordinary shares of the Directors are of the same as disclosed under notes to the substantial shareholding.

-Deemed interest through his or its shareholdings in Tan See Chip Sdn Bhd by virtue of Section 6A of the Companies Act, 1965, and pursuant to Section 134 (12) (C) of the Companies (Amendment) Act, 2007.
+[#] Deemed interest through his shareholdings in Tan See Chip Sdn Bhd by virtue of Section 6A and pursuant to Section 134 (12) (c) of the Companies (Amendment) Act, 1965.